boogie-org/symbooglix/README.md

 ===========

 [NUnit](https://github.com/nunit) is used for unit testing.
-This comes preinstalled in mono 3.2 (and probably other versions).
+This comes preinstalled in mono but the version is too old so you need to obtain NUnit 2.6.4.
+When you built Symbooglix you will have already obtained the newer version of NUnit using NuGet.

-These tests are easy to run from within monodevelop.
+These tests are easy to run from within monodevelop or Visual Studio (you need the NUnit Test Adapter add-on installed).

 However you can run these tests from the console on Linux.
 To do so you need to obtain the NUnit.Runners NuGet package and then use a shell script to run